arXiv/arxiv-docs/site/pages/help/withdraw.md

 - In this example the withdrawal has created a new version (version 2).
 - The new withdrawan v2 becomes the default view of the paper.
 - The reason for the withdrawal is displayed in the Comments field.
 - Under the Download options on the right there is no option to download the PDF or TeX.
-Clicking on "Source" brings up a page that displays "Source not found".
+Clicking on "Source" downloads an empty file.

 ![withdarawal version 2](withdrawal-examplev2.png "withdarawal version 2")